mozilla/fxa/packages/fxa-content-server/docs/client-metrics.md

 #### pp
 #### ready
 #### report-signin
-* report-signin.submit - User has submit the signin report.
+* report-signin.submit - user has submit the signin report.
 * error.report-signin.auth.127 - unblock code does not match one on record
 * error.report-signin.auth.1045 - report sign in link is damaged